spartamonk/demo/README.md

 # demo
-this is my new demo
+this is my new demo- changes to project description